Here are the main questions we receive from applicants during the Leeds Masters Scholarship application process.

 Can I still apply for Leeds Masters Scholarship if I havent applied for a Postgraduate Loan from the government?

 Yes, you can apply for a Leeds Masters Scholarship even if you have not applied for the governments Postgraduate Loan.
-You are not eligible for Leeds Masters Scholarship if your fees are being paid (fully or partly) by an employer or public-funding body.
+You are not eligible for Leeds Masters Scholarship if more than 50% of your fees are being paid by an employer or public-funding body.

 I meet all the eligibility criteria.
 Will I get a scholarship?